hakaru-dev/hakaru/docs/intro/probprog.md

 Under a frequentist regime we perform maximum likelihood, where we find the best parameter by finding the $\lambda$ which maximizes $f$.

-Under a Bayesian regime, we place don't estimate a single best value for the parameter.
-Instead we place a prior distribution on the paramters and estimate that posterior distribution conditioned on our data.
+Under a Bayesian regime, we don't estimate a single best value for the parameter.
+Instead we place a prior distribution on the parameters and estimate that posterior distribution conditioned on our data.

 In Hakaru, it is possible to use either regime for solving your